Saturday, July 5, 2025

 This study 'fingers' coal-fired power-plant emissions, much as my study a decade ago does.
 And it notes that we're now finding that 20% of American lung cancer victims were never smokers.
 By the way, America's energy needs have resulted in 600% increase in power plant emissions since my CAPCC study--could there possibly be a relationship?
 Duh...

 And COPD is more susceptible to this phenomenon than Lung Cancer.
 Whew.
-When with geospatial demographic studies begin to make an impression?
+When will geospatial demographic studies begin to make an impression?

 Friday, May 31, 2024